 NOTE: To get your stitching nice and close to the edge, check to see if your machine has a “needle left” straight stitching option.
 Our Janome machines have this feature and it makes it very easy to use the exact center of the pressure foot as your fabric guide and achieve a straight line of edgestitching ⅛” from the edge.
 We used this technique for all the edgestitching on this project.

-- Additional step for lighter weight fabrics: We used a regular quilt weight fabric for our project, which was our choice because kids tend to like the softer feel of these fabrics and because the choice of fun prints is more prevalent.
+- Additional step for lighter weight fabrics: We used a regular quilting weight fabric for our project, which was our choice because kids tend to like the softer feel of these fabrics and because the choice of fun prints is more prevalent.
 Because of the lighter weight, we added a piece of fusible interfacing to the top right corner on the wrong side of the apron front.
 This helps reinforce this area for the future application of the Velcro®.

 Make and place the ties, sew together and add Velcro®